oracle/fastr/documentation/dev/managed_ffi.md

 * Set `FastRConfig#InternalGridAwtSupport` to `false` before building FastR.
 This should remove usages of AWT from FastR's bytecode and thus reduce the amount of native code that can be invoked by running arbitrary R code in FastR.

-Note that boolean FastR options are passed using syntax R:+/-OptionName.
+Note that boolean FastR options are prefixed with the language id "R" and passed after the executable.
 Command line to run FastR with all the aforementioned options:

 ```
-mx --J @'-DR:-LoadPackagesNativeCode -DR:-LoadProfiles -Dfastr.rffi.factory.type=managed' r
+mx --J @'-Dfastr.rffi.factory.type=managed' r --R.LoadPackagesNativeCode=true --R.LoadProfiles=true
 ```